ShreejanRegmi/frans-node-ii/README.md

 # frans-node
-A small application created using node, express, ejs.
-Library 'admin-bro' used for admin dashboard functionality
+A very basic site created using node, express, ejs. `/admin/` for admin pages